-Each of the Germantown Academy’s 2 college counselors will spend at least 6 hours a day working with the college admission program in addition to teaching classes.
-Germantown Academy’s 2 college counselors have visited the campuses of over 100 colleges during the last five years.
+Each of the Germantown Academy’s two college counselors will spend at least six hours a day working with the college admission program in addition to teaching classes.
+Germantown Academy’s two college counselors have visited the campuses of more than 100 colleges during the last five years.

-Ninth graders spend 3 of each 5 science class meetings in the laboratory.
+Ninth graders spend three of each five science class meetings in the laboratory.

-The menagerie of the Lower School science program consists of the following animals: 3 hermit crabs, 5 lizards, 2 frogs, 2 guinea pigs, 4 hamsters, 2 mice, 2 gerbils, and a variety of visiting animals.
+The menagerie of the Lower School science program consists of the following animals: three hermit crabs, five lizards, two frogs, two guinea pigs, four hamsters, two mice, two gerbils, and a variety of visiting animals.